chelahmy/harubi/docs/harubi_permission_controller.md

 ##Notes

 Permission controller is optional.
 It is usually applied for access control together with user and role management.
-The $token variable is meant to identify a user session.

 ##See Also